Detailed Guide to the Form 990

 - Fundraising expenses

 The instructions provide detailed information on the expenses that should be allocated to each column.
-New categories or areas that may be of particular interest to land trusts include:
+Areas that may be of particular interest to land trusts include:

 - Advertising expenses (line 12) – includes amount for print and electronic media advertising.
 Also includes internet site link costs, signage costs and advertising costs for an organization’s in-house fundraising campaigns.

-- Office expenses (line 13) – this line groups together the old lines for office supplies, telephone and postage and shipping, and is also to be used for bank fees and similar costs.
-There is no longer a separate line for printing and publications; costs for printing items of a general nature should be included here.
+- Office expenses (line 13) – this line includes office supplies, telephone and postage and shipping, and is also to be used for bank fees and similar costs.
+Costs for printing items of a general nature should be included here.
 Printing costs related to fundraising items should be included with advertising (line 12).

-The balance sheet is again divided into assets, liabilities and net assets or fund balances with a few changes and new categories.
+The balance sheet is divided into assets, liabilities and net assets or fund balances.
 See below for a discussion of how land trusts might treat conservation easements on their balance sheets.

-This section asks for the type of accounting method used to prepare the Form 990, whether the organization’s financial statements were compiled or reviewed, or audited by an independent accountant and, if so, whether the organization has a committee that is responsible for oversight of the audit or review and selection of an independent accountant.
+This section asks for the type of accounting method used to prepare the Form 990, whether the organization’s financial statements were compiled, reviewed or audited by an independent accountant and, if so, whether the organization has a committee that is responsible for oversight of the audit or review and selection of an independent accountant.
+The section also asks whether the financial statements were issued on a consolidated basis, a separate basis or both.

 All land trusts completing the core form are also required to complete:

 If the land trust conducts lobbying or advocacy activities, it must complete this schedule.
 The instructions provide a very thorough description of lobbying, advocacy and political activities.
-For more information, see .
+For more information, see our Advocacy Tips.

 This schedule must be completed by land trusts that have conservation easements or endowment funds.
-Click here for more details about the 2008 additional conservation easement questions.
-For 2009 the IRS clarified and explained items relating to endowment reporting, stock holdings and financial statements.
+View for more details about the questions relating to conservation easements questions.

 Schedule D – Part II – Conservation Easements

 Part II includes nine questions on conservation easements.
-In addition to easements, land trust must also report on other real property interests that have “attributes similar to an easement (for example, a restrictive covenant or equitable servitude).”
+In addition to easements, land trust must also report on other real property interests that have “attributes similar to an easement and are established for the purpose of conservation and preservation (for example, certain restrictive covenants and equitable servitudes).”

 Line 1.
 Purposes of conservation easements held by the organization.